elastic/elasticsearch/CONTRIBUTING.md

 `org.elasticsearch.test.MockLogAppender` to capture the logs and assert that they are as expected.

+Logging is a powerful diagnostic technique but it is not the only possibility.
+You should also consider exposing information about your component via an API instead of in logs.
+For instance you can implement APIs to report its current status, various statistics, and maybe even details of recent failures.

 #### Log levels

 Each log message is written at a particular _level_.
 By default Elasticsearch